Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 Transactions use [control programs](data.md#control-program) to define predicates governing spending of an asset in the next transaction, *issuance programs* for predicates authenticating issuance of an asset, and *program arguments* to provide input data for the predicates in output and issuance programs.

 Blocks use [consensus programs](data.md#consensus-program) to define predicates for signing the next block and *program arguments* to provide input data for the predicate in the previous block.
 Consensus programs have restricted functionality and do not use version tags.
-Some opcodes (such as [ASSET](#asset) or [CHECKOUTPUT](#checkoutput)) that do not make sense within a context of signing a block are disabled and cause an immediate validation failure.
+Some instructions (such as [ASSET](#asset) or [CHECKOUTPUT](#checkoutput)) that do not make sense within a context of signing a block are disabled and cause an immediate validation failure.

 ### Block context